 Harini joined Watsi on July 17th, 2015.
-Five years ago, Harini became the 1358th member to automatically support a new Watsi patient every month.
-Since then, 4,603 more people have become monthly donors!
-Harini's most recent donation supported Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.
+Eight years ago, Harini joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Harini's most recent donation supported Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.